joumenharzli/angular-seed/README.md

 - SystemJS for module loading
 - Can be used in Production and Developing mode
-- Included library: RxJS, ngrx
+- Included library: RxJS, ngrx, lodash
 - Supports less and sass including autoprefixer and linting
 - Automatic injection and minification of CSS & JS files
 - You can test with karma and jasmin and generate blank spec